 We will only share your information for other purposes where we are permitted or required by law.
 This might include:

 When we disclose your personal information to third parties, we make all reasonable efforts to ensure we disclose only relevant information and that it is accurate, complete and up to date.

-Your information is stored securely in a Government-approved data centre, and is accessed only by staff providing services to you, or in the course of carrying out service quality audits.
+Homecare Medical has systems and procedures in place to protect your information from misuse and loss, unauthorised access, modification or disclosure.
+Your information is stored securely in a Government-approved data centre, and is accessed only by staff providing services to you, or in the course of carrying out service quality reviews and audits.
 Our staff all sign confidentiality agreements when they join us, and there are systems and policies in place to prevent them sharing data inappropriately.
 We are required to store information for at least 10 years.

 Contact our Privacy Officer about privacy-related matters:

 PO Box 9980

 If after that you are still unhappy, you can complain to the Privacy Commissioner.
 See https://www.privacy.org.nz/your-privacy/how-to-complain/ for how to make a complaint.Last reviewed: October 2019